bsoelch/ConcatLang/Readme.md

 - `dup`  duplicates the top element on the stack
 - `drop` removes the top element from the stack
 - `swap` swaps the top 2 element on the stack
+- `clone` pushes a shallow copy of the top element on the stack (without removing the object)
+- `clone!` pushes a deep copy of the top element on the stack (without removing the object)

 ### Control Flow